queengooborg/PlusTiC-Reforged/README.md

 ## About

 PlusTiC Reforged is a compatibility layer between Tinkers' Construct and various other mods, adding support for new material types that the mods introduce, such as Steel, Osmium, Refined Obsidian, Dark Matter and more.
-PlusTiC Reforged is a continuation off of the original PlusTiC mod, ported for newer versions of Minecraft.
+PlusTiC Reforged is a version of the original PlusTiC mod that has been rewritten and ported for newer versions of Minecraft.

 ## Supported Mods